 Most of the attention from the Infrastructure Investment and Jobs Act has been focused on last-mile broadband deployment.
 But the deadline for IIJA’s Middle Mile grant program is coming up on September 30, 2022.
 In this special Broadband Breakfast Live Online session, we’ll begin with a brief headline presentation by Sarah Bleau, Middle Mile Program Director at the National Telecommunications and Information Administration, speaking about the $1 billion program, how the agency is handling the program, and how Middle Mile grants will impact the $42.5 billion last-mile broadband program.

 - Sarah Bleau, Middle Mile Program Director, National Telecommunications and Information Administration

 - Doug Maglothin, Executive Director, Diamond States Network

 - Mark Goldstein, President of the International Research Center

 - Drew Clark (moderator), Editor and Publisher, Broadband Breakfast

-Drew Clark is the Editor and Publisher of BroadbandBreakfast.com and a nationally-respected telecommunications attorney.
-Drew brings experts and practitioners together to advance the benefits provided by broadband.
-Under the American Recovery and Reinvestment Act of 2009, he served as head of a State Broadband Initiative, the Partnership for a Connected Illinois.
+Drew Clark (moderator, not pictured) is the Editor and Publisher of BroadbandBreakfast.com and a nationally-respected telecommunications attorney.
+Under the American Recovery and Reinvestment Act of 2009, he served as head of a State Broadband Initiative in Illinois.
+Now, in light of the 2021 Infrastructure Investment and Jobs Act, Attorney Clark helps fiber-based and wireless clients secure funding, identify markets, broker infrastructure and operate in the public right of way.
 He is also the President of the Rural Telecommunications Congress.